Alligator (film): Plot

 Madison's reputation as a partner-killer is confirmed when the alligator devours a young officer named Kelly who accompanies Madison into the sewer searching for clues.
 No one believes Madison’s story due to a lack of a body, and partly because of Slade, the influential local tycoon who sponsored the illegal experiments and therefore wants the truth concealed.
 This changes when obnoxious tabloid reporter Thomas Kemp, one of the banes of Madison’s existence, goes snooping in the sewers and procures graphic and indisputable photographic evidence of the beast at the involuntary cost of his life.
 The story quickly garners public attention, and a citywide hunt for the monster is called for.

 An attempt by the police to flush out the alligator proves unsuccessful, forcing the alligator to escape from the sewers and come to the surface, where it first kills a police officer and later a young boy who, during a party, is tossed into a swimming pool in which the alligator sought rest.
 When Madison makes the connection between the alligator and the illegal growth formula experiments, Slade uses his influence with the mayor to get Madison suspended from the force.

 The ensuing hunt continues, including the hiring of pompous big-game hunter Colonel Brock to track the animal.
 Once again, the effort fails: Brock is devoured, and the police trip over each other confusedly.
-The alligator goes on a rampage through a high-society wedding hosted at Slade's mansion, eating a maid serving guests at the reception and killing Slade, the mayor, and Slade's chief scientist for the hormone experiments, who was also his intended son-in-law.
+The alligator goes on a rampage through a high-society wedding hosted at Slade's mansion, eating alive a female waiter serving guests at the reception and killing Slade, the mayor, and Slade's chief scientist for the hormone experiments, who was also his intended son-in-law.
 Madison and Kendall finally lure the reptile back into the sewers before setting off explosives, killing it.
 As they walk away, a drainpipe into the sewer spits out another baby alligator, thus potentially repeating the cycle all over again.